-1 In cargo vessels of 15 metres in length and above or with a scantling number of 100 or above, it shall be checked weekly that all life-saving and fire-fighting equipment is on board at the positions specified in the fire and safety plan.
+1 In cargo vessels of length L of 15 metres and over and less than 24 metres, or with a scantling number 100 or over and of length L of less than 24 metres, weekly checks shall be made that all life-saving and fire-fighting equipment is on board at the positions specified in the fire and safety plan.
 Information on weekly inspections shall be recorded in the ship's log or other appropriate management system.